Canned Responses Cloud

 We don't store issue summaries, descriptions, comments nor other sensitive information.
 We don't store full usernames nor e-mails but we use user keys and project keys provided by Jira instead.

-SUB-PROCESSOR We use Heroku addon Papertrail to store application logs.
-Logs are in the system for 7 days.
-Log archives are stored from the last 365 days.
+We use Heroku addon Papertrail to store application logs from last 365 days.
 Papertrail allows us to detect suspicious patterns in the logs and notify us whenever they are detected which improves our reaction time.
 It also allows us to analyze application's behavior after an incident occurs.

 - Access log - web addresses accessed by user browser when communicating with Canned Responses add-on.
 It includes following data: